Why active listening is important

 Why is active listening important?

 There are many benefits of active listening.
-One being that you might learn something new by paying attention to what someone else is saying.
+One is that you might learn something new by paying attention to what someone else is saying.

 If you are constantly talking instead of listening, then you don’t get the chance to learn something new from other people.
 This might be a new skill, new knowledge, or gaining a new perspective that can benefit you in the future.